sinatra/sinatra/README.pirate.md

 </dl>
 We also keep an eye on upcoming Ruby versions.

-The following Ruby implementations are not officially supported but still are known to run Sinatra:
+The following Ruby implementations be not officially supported but still be known to run Sinatra:

 * Older versions of JRuby and Rubinius